-It’s nearly time for The Story 2014, so here’s the usual FAQ for everyone coming to The Story.
-This should answer most of the questions you might have, but if there’s something else you need to know, email me or ask me on Twitter @thestory2014 and I’ll get back to you asap.
+It’s nearly time for The Story 2015, so here’s the usual FAQ for everyone coming to The Story.
+This should answer most of the questions you might have, but if there’s something else you need to know, email us or ask me on Twitter @thestory2015 and we’ll get back to you asap.

-BTW – We send a newsletter every week from Storythings with interesting stories from around the web, and advance ticket sales for The Story and our other events (yes, we might be planning a second big event later this year…) If you want to make sure you get first chance to buy tickets, and also get 10 lovely stories in your inbox every week, you can sign up here.
+BTW – We send a newsletter every week from Storythings with interesting stories from around the web, and advance ticket sales for The Story and our other events.
+If you want to make sure you get first chance to buy tickets, and also get 10 lovely stories in your inbox every week, you can sign up here.

 Is the venue accessible?